Hari lost a total of 16kg by the end of the REWIND* programme.

 The first week of TDR is the hardest and once you get through that, it gets significantly easier.
 It also really helps to talk to people about it so try to get some support from family and friends.
 My son and wife were very supportive and kept reminding me of my goals.
 The phone calls from the team have also really increased my motivation and pushed me harder.

 Your story is a real inspiration to others, and it's interesting to read about your challenges and how you've overcome them.
 Thank you for sharing!
 Please do take a look at our Be Healthier page to help you in maintaining the changes you have made.

-Want help to put your type 2 diabetes into remission?
-Discover the REWIND programme
+Want help to learn more about type 2 diabetes remission?

 Take our eLearning course.